lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architure.md

 ![RouterInstantiationViaChildSequence](/Assets/RouterInstantiationViaChildSequence.png)

-The message sequence for the creation of a new scene is always the same, regardless of whether the router is custom or derived from a Navigation- ViewController.
+The message sequence for the creation of a new scene is always the same, regardless of whether the router is derived from a NavigationController or a custom container ViewController.

-### The Child ViewController
+### The Child ViewController's Role

-The child ViewController receives an event in the usual manner.
+The child ViewController receives events in the usual manner.
 The event is immediately passed on to the child's Presenter.
-Here is a typical implementation for an Add button:
+Here is the implementation for an Add button:

 ```swift
 @IBAction func addTapped(_ sender: Any) {